 The Company continues to assess the level of technical skills in its information technology ("IT") function to support the design and implementation of IT general controls ("ITGCs").
-The IT function has been reorganized under the leadership of a Chief Information Officer who reports to the Chief Executive Officer.
+The IT function has been reorganized under the leadership of a Chief Information Officer who reports to the Interim Chief Executive Officer.
 The Company also hired an IT Security lead and is actively recruiting for certain technical IT positions.
 The Company has continued to experience turnover in its IT functions.
-The IT function will continue to receive control related training, consider additional hiring, and supplement with temporary resources.
+The IT function will continue to receive control related training, evaluate resource needs, and will supplement, where necessary, with temporary resources.